Arnie1x/fixfinder/README.md

-# FixConnect - Technician-Customer Web Application
+# FixFinder - Technician-Customer Web Application

-FixConnect is a web application designed to connect technicians with customers, providing a streamlined platform for finding and booking reliable technician services.
+FixFinder is a web application designed to connect technicians with customers, providing a streamlined platform for finding and booking reliable technician services.
 This README provides an in-depth explanation of how the application works, including its key features, installation instructions, and usage guidelines.

 ## Table of Contents
 - [Features](#features)